halfgaar/BBBAudioDecoderDriver/eeprom/readme.txt

-By writing this eeprom, the cap manager will detect it on boot and load the firmware file '/lib/firmware/BBBAudioDecoder-00A0.dtbo'.
+By writing this eeprom, the cape manager will detect it on boot and load the firmware file '/lib/firmware/BBBAudioDecoder-00A0.dtbo'.
 It will also prevent the universal cape manager from claiming the GPIOs.